 What do you get when you pair up a sharp Israeli woman and cabbie with a very strong opinion?
 A very uncomfortable cab ride, that’s what.

-I was sharing a pleasant cab ride in San Fransisco with a lovely woman from Israel when the cabbie asked where we were when.
-When I told him Canada he said his most polite customers where from there, ahhh – I felt proud.
-When She said she was from Israel, all hell broke loose!
-He said the rudest people were from Britain and then he said the second rudest where from Israel.
+I was sharing a pleasant cab ride in San Fransisco with a lovely woman from Israel when the cabbie asked where we were from.
+When I told him Canada he said his most polite customers were from there, ah – I felt proud.
+When she said she was from Israel, all hell broke loose!
+He said the rudest people were from Britain and then he said the second rudest were from Israel.